Shrinking targets on square-tiled surfaces: Introduction

 This is significant: the Koopman representation sends eigenspaces of the Laplacian to eigenspaces.
 In other words, \emph{the action of the Veech group plays nicely with the spectral properties of the Laplacian.} In fact, we can say precisely how the eigenspaces are permuted by noting how $(m,n)$ is permuted: by multiplying on the left by the inverse transpose of $g$.

-We leverage a similar technique to study the action of the Veech group on a \emph{square-tiled surface}, a translation surface that is finitely branched cover of the square torus.
+In what follows, we study the action of the Veech group on a \emph{square-tiled surface}.
 This problem is challenging for the following reason: the action of the Veech group on a translation surface does not, in general, respect the eigenspaces of the Laplacian.

 We are able to bypass these difficulties by leveraging properties of the branched cover over the torus.
-Our main result shows that the action of a subgroup of a Veech group acting on a square-tiled surface exhibits similar Diophantine properties that are governed by the \emph{critical exponent} of the subgroup.
+Our main result shows that the action of a subgroup of a Veech group acting on a regular square-tiled surface exhibits similar Diophantine properties that are governed by the \emph{critical exponent} of the subgroup.
 Recall the definition of critical exponent:

 \begin{definition}[Critical Exponent, $\delta_{\Gamma}$] Let $\Gamma$ be a Fuchsian group.
 The critical exponent, $\delta_{\Gamma}$, is

 \end{definition}

 for any $x_0$, where $g.x_0$ denotes the action of $g$ on $x_0$ by M\"obius transformation. $\delta_{\Gamma}$ is independent of the basepoint $x_0$.